Daniel P. Franke, PhD

 Volumes and Monographs

 Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper.
 Edited by Daniel P. Franke and Craig M. Nakashian.
 Under contract with Brill.
 Due in print, late 2015.

 The Societal Effects of War.
 Edited by Richard W. Kaeuper, Craig M. Nakashian, and Daniel P. Franke.
 Cambridge University Press, proposal accepted.

 “Prowess and Privilege: Robert Ufford, Earl of Suffolk, and the Reality of Chivalry in 14th-Century England.”
 In Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper (as above).
-Revisions in progress.
+Under revision.

 “A ‘Medieval German Way of War’?
 The Case of Friedrich Barbarossa.”
 To be submitted to the Journal of Military History, In progress.
 2014.

 “Of Arms and the Galley: the Phillipe and England’s Fourteenth-century RMA.”
-To be submitted to the Journal of Medieval Military History, Spring 2014.
+To be submitted to the Journal of Medieval Military History, Summer 2014.

 “War, Crisis, and East Anglia, 1334-1340: Towards a Reassessment.”
 In The Hundred Years War III, edited by Donald Kagay and L. J. Andrew Villalon.
 Leiden: Brill, 2013.